Last Updated on May 1, 2023

-Pre-workouts are a popular athletic supplement product, with ingredients to enhance a workout through increased energy and endurance.
+Pre-workouts are a popular athletic supplement product, with ingredients to enhance workout performance through energy boosts and endurance.
 Since many of them contain caffeine and various other substances, you might have wondered if you can take a pre-workout supplement when you’re breastfeeding.

 Pre-workout powders can have up to 400 milligrams of caffeine.
-Since breastfeeding women should not exceed 300 milligrams of caffeine daily, opt for a pre-workout powder considered “low-stimulant” or “non-stimulant.”
+Since breastfeeding women should not exceed 300 milligrams of caffeine per day, opt for a pre-workout powder considered “low-stimulant” or “non-stimulant.”

-Let’s dive into some of the main ingredients of most pre-workout products and some of the most popular brands!
+Let’s dive into some of the key ingredients of most pre-workout products and some of the most popular supplement brands!

 Is it Safe to Take a Pre-Workout When Breastfeeding?

-Pre-workouts are a well-known supplement that boosts athletic performance, energy, and endurance.
-However, they’re considered a dietary supplement.
-Pre-workouts are taken as a powder that is added to water to make a sports energy drink.
+Pre-workouts are a well-known supplement that boosts athletic performance, energy, and physical endurance.
+However, they’re considered dietary supplements.
+Pre-workouts are taken in a powder form that is added to a bottle of water to make a sports energy drink.

 The U.S. Food and Drug Administration does not regulate dietary supplements for safety or effectiveness before they hit the shelves.
 On the other hand, they do monitor the adverse effects of dietary supplements.
 However, this is only after they are already available to the public.